 Female reproductive system –

 The female has a pair of ovaries in the 2nd-6th segment, and each ovary has 8 ovarian tubes, and ovipositors emerge from the ovaries.
-Their sixth segment contains spermatheca which temporarily stores sperm.
+Their sixth segment contains the spermatheca, which temporarily stores sperm.

 Above it is present the vagina, and below it is present the gonad chamber and vestibulum below the gonad chamber.
 The germinal chamber and the vestibulum together are called the genital chamber.
 This happens in the 7th, 8th, and 9th segments.
-In this, the accessory reproductive glands are collateral glands.
+In this, the accessory reproductive glands are collateral.

-In this, the process of fertilization takes place in the Genital chamber, i.e. internal fertilization takes place.
+In this, the process of fertilization takes place in the Genital chamber, i.e., internal fertilization takes place.
 Now, after fertilization, the fertilized eggs are covered with a capsule called Ootheca.
-And the covering of the capsule is formed by collateral glands.
+Collateral glands form the covering of the capsule.

 The female cockroach lays 9-10 ootheca at a time, and each ootheca contains 14 to 16 fertilized eggs.